coq/coq/doc/sphinx/language/core/basic.rst

 Attributes
 ~~~~~~~~~~

-An :gdef:`attribute` modifies the behavior of a single sentence.
+An :gdef:`attribute` is used to modify the default behavior of a
+sentence or to attach information to a Coq object.
 Syntactically, most commands and tactics can be decorated with
 attributes (cf. :n:`@sentence`), but attributes not supported by the
 command or tactic will trigger :warn:`This command does not support
 this attribute`.
+There is also a command :cmd:`Attributes` to
+assign attributes to a whole document.

 .. insertprodn attributes legacy_attr